binwiederhier/ntfy/docs/config.md

 * `stripe-secret-key` is the key used for the Stripe API communication.
 Setting this values enables payments in the ntfy web app (e.g. Upgrade dialog).
 See [API keys](https://dashboard.stripe.com/apikeys).
 * `stripe-webhook-key` is the key required to validate the authenticity of incoming webhooks from Stripe.
-   Webhooks are essential up keep the local database in sync with the payment provider.
+   Webhooks are essential to keep the local database in sync with the payment provider.
 See [Webhooks](https://dashboard.stripe.com/webhooks).

 In addition to setting these two options, you also need to define a [Stripe webhook](https://dashboard.stripe.com/webhooks) for the `customer.subscription.updated` and `customer.subscription.deleted` event, which points